Beethoven and C minor: Background

-During the Classical era, C minor was used infrequently and always for works of a particularly turbulent cast.
+During the Classical era, C minor was used infrequently and often for works of a particularly turbulent cast.
 Mozart, for instance, wrote only very few works in this key, but they are among his most dramatic ones (the twenty-fourth piano concerto, the fourteenth piano sonata, the Masonic Funeral Music, the Adagio and Fugue in C minor and the Great Mass in C minor, for instance).
 Beethoven chose to write a much larger proportion of his works in this key, especially traditionally "salon" (i.e. light and diverting) genres such as sonatas and trios, as a sort of conscious rejection of older aesthetics, valuing the "sublime" and "difficult" above music that is "merely" pleasing to the ear.
+Paul Schiavo wrote that C minor is a key "that Beethoven associated with pathos, struggle, and expressive urgency."

 The key is said to represent for Beethoven a "stormy, heroic tonality"; he uses it for "works of unusual intensity"; and it is "reserved for his most dramatic music".

 Pianist and scholar Charles Rosen writes:

 A characteristic 19th-century view is that of the musicologist George Grove, writing in 1898:

 Grove's view could be said to reflect the view of many participants in the Romantic age of music, who valued Beethoven's music above all for its emotional force.

 Not all critics have taken a positive view of Beethoven's habitual return to the tonality of C minor.
 Musicologist Joseph Kerman faults Beethoven's reliance upon the key, particularly in his early works, as a hollow mannerism: